viamrobotics/docs/docs/tutorials/services/data-mlmodel-tutorial.md

 ### Deploy a model

-Once your new model has finished training, add the [ML model](/services/ml/) service and deploy your model to your smart machine to be able to use it to classify newly-captured images.
+Once your model has finished training, add the [ML model](/services/ml/) service and deploy your model to your smart machine to be able to use it to classify newly-captured images.

-To deploy a new model to your smart machine:
+To deploy a model to your smart machine:

 1. On your robot's **Config** page in the [Viam app](https://app.viam.com), navigate to the **Services** tab.
 1. Click the **Create service** button at the bottom of the page, and select **ML Model**, then select **TFLite CPU**.